Chapter 1. Introducing virtualization in RHEL

 qemu-* commands is not supported by Red Hat, and it is highly recommended to interact with QEMU using libvirt.

-For more information on the host-based interfaces, see Tools and interfaces for virtualization management.
+For more information about the host-based interfaces, see Tools and interfaces for virtualization management.

 1.4.
 Tools and interfaces for virtualization management